SaltMaker AirBreather

 An open evaporator is a significant capital investment.
 If considering one, you should understand the impacts of vapor plume volatile organic carbons (VOCs) and particulate on air emissions, as well as risks associated with regulations or stakeholder objections.

-• AirBreather is configurable so that the evaporator section operates closed-to-atmosphere with zero contact of saline water with atmospheric air
+• AirBreather is configurable so that the evaporator section operates closed-to-atmosphere with zero contact of saline water with atmospheric air.

-• No tall vapor plume from a stack—AirBreather vapor is visible only as a small fog patch on cold mornings
+• No tall vapor plume from a stack—AirBreather vapor is visible only as a small fog patch on cold mornings.

-• Proven as the first and only technology to receive a full-scale permit in a challenging jurisdiction where six prior open-to-atmosphere pilots failed to meet VOC and/or particulate emission requirements
+• Proven as the first and only technology to receive a full-scale permit in a challenging jurisdiction where six prior open-to-atmosphere pilots failed to meet VOC and/or particulate emission requirements.

 Photo of a SaltMaker Airbreather contained within an ISO container

-Photo of a SaltMaker AirBreather evaporator effect
+Photo of a full-scale SaltMaker AirBreather evaporator module

 Modularity & Rapid Deployment